Kapedes/project-1-group-2/README.md

 Which road users were most  impacted by crashes?

-In Victoria, which gender crashes the most men or women?

 In Victoria, which gender has the most fatal crashes?

 Which driver age group causes the most fatalities?